nanocosmos/documentation-net/docs/dashboard/abr_transcoding.md

 You can enable Live Transcoding for your stream during the [dashboard.nanostream.cloud/stream/create](https://dashboard.nanostream.cloud/stream/create).

-:::tip Before starting
+:::info Before starting
-To begin, please sign in using your nanoStream account credentials. <br/>
+To get started with the **nanoStream Dashboard**, sign in with your existing *nanoStream account*.
-If you have not created an account yet, you can [dashboard.nanostream.cloud/signup](https://dashboard.nanostream.cloud/signup) or reach out to our dedicated sales team via the [nanocosmos.de/contact](https://www.nanocosmos.de/contact) or by sending an email to sales(at)nanocosmos.net. <br/>
+If you don’t have an account yet, you can [sign up](https://dashboard.nanostream.cloud/signup), or get in touch with our sales team via [nanocosmos.de/contact](https://www.nanocosmos.de/contact) or by email at sales(at)nanocosmos.net.

-*If you are unsure how to create an account or need access to an existing organization, please refer to the [Authentication section](./getting_started.md#authentication).
-There, you will find instructions on signing up, logging in, or requesting an invitation from your system administrator.*
+*Need help accessing an existing organization or unsure how to proceed?* <br/>
+👉  Check the [Authentication section](./getting_started#authentication) for step-by-step guidance on creating an account, logging in, and requesting access from your system administrator.
 :::

 During the stream creation process live transcoding is already enabled by default.
 You have the option to add transcoding profiles and configure them according to your requirements.
 The default selection is pre-filled, but you can choose different settings.
 Ensure that the bitrate of each Transcoding Profile is lower than the ingest/passthrough bitrate or the profile above.
 Once you have completed the setup and created the stream, you can start broadcasting using your live encoder or the nanoStream Webcaster.